Denice W Ross (she/her)

 Read my articles

-Previously, she was a Senior Fellow at the National Conference on Citizenship, where she led a multidisciplinary group of stakeholders to coordinate support for a high quality census despite a pandemic and unprecedented political pressure.
+Previously, as a Senior Fellow at the National Conference on Citizenship, she led a multidisciplinary group of stakeholders to coordinate support for a high quality census despite a pandemic and unprecedented political pressure.
 She also co-authored the data series "Pandemic to Prosperity," with a special focus on Southern states and their path to an equitable recovery.
 She was a Fellow at the Beeck Center for Social Impact and Innovation, providing startup support for the new State Chief Data Officer Network.
 At New America, she studied climate security and the power of networks to advance progress on big challenges.

 As a Presidential Innovation Fellow in the Obama administration, she co-founded the White House Police Data Initiative to increase transparency and accountability and worked with the Department of Energy on crowdsourcing private-sector data to improve community resilience in disaster-impacted areas.
 Earlier, she served as Director of Enterprise Information for the City of New Orleans, where she established their open data initiative, now recognized as one of the most successful in the country.